man3ng/cse15l-lab-reports/lab1.md

   This is an input

   ```
   I am in my home directory `Users/trilosophe`.
 When using `cat` without an argument, it will like like a repeater to me.
-Everything I input, once I press entered, will be throw out exactly the same on the terminal screen.
+Everything I input, once I press entered, will be throw out exactly the same on the terminal screen since there is no files to read.
 There is no error thrown, but I am stuck in that screen so I have to force quit to get out of it.
+You can stop with `CMD + D`.

 ### Using `cd`, `ls`, `cat` a path to with a directory as an argument.
 - Using cd